Benedictines of Mary, Queen of Apostles: History

 The community was established in 1995 as a small order of Benedictine nuns under the auspices of the Priestly Fraternity of St. Peter, who are based in Scranton, Pennsylvania.
-They were founded by Sr Mary Wilhelmina, OSB, an African-American nun formerly part of the Oblate Sisters of Providence (founded by Mother Mary Lange in 1829 as the first-ever Black religious order in America).
+They were founded by Sr Mary Wilhelmina Lancaster OSB, an African-American nun formerly part of the Oblate Sisters of Providence (founded by Mother Mary Lange in 1829 as the first-ever black religious order in America).

 Wilhelmina had found her traditional tastes incompatible with the Oblates' changing ethos, and decided to start her own community.
 Her new group of sisters were originally called the Oblates of Mary, Queen of Apostles, and began following a monastic horarium defined in the Rule of Saint Benedict, and chanting the Divine Office in Latin according to the 1962 Breviarium Monasticum.
+Wilhelmina's body was found to be incorruptible in 2023, and have since been moved to a glass box in the church where a steady stream of pilgrims have continued to visit.

 Upon his arrival in the Diocese of Kansas City-Saint Joseph in 2005, Bishop Robert Finn said that vocations to the priesthood and religious life would be seen as a "super-priority" for his diocese.
 In March 2006, Finn invited the order to his diocese.
 The nuns relocated to Gower, Missouri and were established as a public association of the faithful with the new name "Benedictines of Mary, Queen of Apostles".
+In September 2018, its priory was raised to an abbey and their new abbey church was consecrated by Bishop Robert Finn.
+Mother Cecilia was the first abbess to receive the abbatial blessing according to the traditional Pontificale in the United States.

-In September 2018, its priory was raised to abbey and their new Abbey Church was consecrated by Bishop Robert Finn.
-Mother Cecilia was the first abbess to receive the Abbatial Blessing according to the traditional Pontificale in the United States.
+In 2019, the order has expanded with eight nuns coming to Ava, Missouri.
+In 2021 the Benedictines bought a land to build a new monastery of St. Joseph with a Fathers Shrine.
+The nuns moved into the priory in 2024.
+In the same year, the Benedictines of Mary, Queen of Apostles expanded outside of the US after one of the sisters was refused a green card and was sent to stay in Europe with two other nuns.
+Archbishop Longley, having been informed of the situation, proposed that the Benedictines settle in his diocese permanently.
+Answering the bishop's offer, they acquired the closed Benedictine Colwich Abbey, the monastery founded by Thomas More’s great-great-granddaughter.
+In 2024 they were also invited by Bishop Siegel into their third location in the United States, that is Evansville, Indiana, the monastery of St. Anne that was previously used by Poor Clares.